syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to read conditional formatting in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Read%20Conditional%20Format).

 ## Removing Conditional Formats

 All the conditional formats for a specified range can be removed using the **Remove** method.
 This is illustrated as follows.